How to Build an App Like GoFundMe: Crowdfunding Platform Architecture

 A GoFundMe campaign creation flow looks simple.
 It's not.

-The URL matters.
+The URL matters more than founders expect.
 When someone shares "gofundme.com/f/help-for-maria" on Twitter or texts it to friends, that slug is the product.
-Let organizers choose their own slug and validate uniqueness at input time, not at form submission.
+Let organizers choose their own slug and validate uniqueness at input time.
+Failing at form submission after a long form creates frustration and abandoned campaigns.

 Social sharing metadata is worth engineering properly.
-When someone shares the campaign URL on Twitter, LinkedIn, or iMessage, the platform should serve an Open Graph image (og:image) that shows the campaign title, a campaign photo, the goal amount, and how much has been raised.
+When someone shares the campaign URL on Twitter, LinkedIn, or iMessage, the platform should serve an Open Graph image showing the campaign title, a campaign photo, the goal amount, and how much has been raised.
 This is generated dynamically per campaign.
-A campaign with a compelling og:image gets 30-40% more click-throughs from social shares.
-It's one of the highest-ROI features you can build.
+Campaigns with a compelling og:image convert 30-40% more click-throughs from social shares.
+It's one of the highest-ROI features you can build, but it's consistently skipped in V1 because it's not obvious to non-technical founders.

 Suggested amounts anchor donor behavior.
-GoFundMe uses $25, $50, $100, and $250 as defaults, with a custom amount field.
-The amounts should be adjustable per campaign (a campaign raising $5,000 for a medical bill has different anchor points than one raising $500,000 for a school building).
+GoFundMe uses $25, $50, $100, and $250 as defaults.
+The amounts should be adjustable per campaign -- a campaign raising $5,000 for a medical bill has different anchor points than one raising $500,000 for a school building.
 Put the most common gift size as the pre-selected default.

 The dedication field ("In memory of Jane Smith" or "In honor of Mike's recovery") increases average donation size.
-It's a small form field with an outsized emotional effect.
+It's a small form field with an outsized emotional effect on gift amount.

 Anonymous donations need a checkbox.
-Some donors don't want their name displayed publicly on the campaign page.
-Store the donor's real identity (you need it for fraud and tax purposes) but show "Anonymous" in the public donor list.
+Some donors don't want their name displayed publicly.
+Store the donor's real identity (needed for fraud and tax purposes) but show "Anonymous" in the public donor list.

-Process payment via Stripe.
-Use Stripe Elements or Stripe Checkout.
+Process payment via Stripe Elements.
 Do not build your own card input.
 After payment, send an automated receipt to the donor's email within 30 seconds.

 The organizer dashboard